tilt-dev/tilt.build/blog/_posts/2022-04-04-a-dev-environment-repl.md

 ### Summary

-While Tilt is great at managing your dev environment when the tiltfile is fully baked, don't sleep on the idea of using Tilt and the tiltfile in a more dynamic way to experiment with your project.
+While Tilt is great at managing your dev environment when the `Tiltfile` is fully baked, don't sleep on the idea of using Tilt and the `Tiltfile` in a more dynamic way to experiment with your project.
 In addition to building and running servers, Tilt can also run tests, linters, debuggers, and other tools alongside your development servers.
 Using the [recently-released][catalog] [disable resources feature][disable], you can add resources for these features such that you can enable them when needed, and they won't get in the way of existing workflows.

 Looking for ideas on where to go from here?

 - Read more on options to [manage multiple applications/repositories with Tilt][repos].
-- Browse [our library of snippets][snippets] for more things you can do in your tiltfile.
+- Browse [our library of snippets][snippets] for more things you can do in your `Tiltfile`.
-- Use our [hot-off-the-presses][extweet] [VS Code extension][vscode] (featured in the gif videos above) to help you write tiltfiles!
+- Use our [hot-off-the-presses][extweet] [VS Code extension][vscode] (featured in the gif videos above) to help you write `Tiltfile`s!

 [lisp-pdp1]: http://s3data.computerhistory.org/pdp-1/DEC.pdp_1.1964.102650371.pdf
 [tryruby]: https://try.ruby-lang.org/